AndrewFreemantle/fatlemon.co.uk/_posts/2015/2015-08-03-generating-a-google-map-kml-from-gps-tagged-photos.md

     01 - January
       01 - New Years day dip in the North Sea DSC01265.jpg, DSC01266.jpg, etc..
-      02 - Discharged from hospital after recovering from hyperthermia DSC01271.jpg
+      02 - Discharged from hospital after recovering from hypothermia DSC01271.jpg
     02 - February
       29 - Cycle-ride along the coast